stefanebner/cityweather/readme.md

 - Cache and display results if no active internet connection

 # TODO
-- tests
+- Tests
-- provide database migration
+- Provide database migration
-- UI
+- UI improvements

-# Personal note
+- Improve search behavior
+- UI for data that cannot be fetched/is not present on OpenWeather using the public API